 The changing nature of the generation mix within GB has led to rising operational costs for current conventional Black Start providers.
-Alternative approaches to restoration techniques, and Black Start provider technologies are being actively considered and developed through the Network Innovation Allowance (NIA) and the Network Innovation Competition (NIC) funded projects, which we expect will lead to an evolution in system Restoration Approach and technical requirements.
+Alternative approaches to restoration techniques, and Black Start provider technologies are being actively considered and developed through the Distributed Re-Start project, which we expect will lead to an evolution in system Restoration Approach and technical requirements.